-How to Measure If A Meeting is Successful
+How to Measure The Success of a Meeting

-Most often leaders are concerned that there are too many meetings, or that meetings are too long, or with some other wrong measurement of effectiveness.
-I suggest changing the measurement system.
-For example, a good leading indicator that something important is being discussed is that there are different opinions —conflict — and that most of the people in the room are engaged in the discussion.
-Other indicators of good meetings are the number of critical decisions made, new actions developed, number of new ideas created and accepted, and increase in percentage of goals achieved.
+Most often, leaders are concerned that there are too many meetings, that meetings are too long, or they are measuring the effectiveness with another incorrect measurement.
+I suggest changing the measurement system in which you determine the effectiveness of your meetings.
+For example, a good leading indicator that something important is being discussed is that there are different opinions — or conflict — and that most of the people in the room are engaged in the discussion.
+Other indicators of good meetings are the number of critical decisions made, new actions developed, number of new ideas created and accepted, and an increase in percentage of goals achieved.
 These are real indicators that your meetings are worthwhile.
-If you have a really good meeting, then everyone leaves feeling invested in the decisions that were made and aligned as a team!
-If you run your meeting well the participants should leave feeling stretched but not stressed.
+If you have a really good meeting, then everyone leaves feeling invested in the decisions that were made and are better aligned as a team!
+If you run your meeting well, the participants should leave feeling stretched but not stressed.

 Every Meeting Should Have Healthy Conflict

 Failure to conduct effective meetings is robbing you of significant growth and profits.
-Call Howard Shore for a FREE consultation at (305) 722-7213 to see how a business coach can help you run a more effective organization.
+Contact Activate Group Inc. for a FREE consultation at (305) 722-7213 to see how a business coach can help you run a more effective organization.